PyvesB/advanced-achievements/README.md

 </a>
 </p>

 **Advanced Achievements enables unique and challenging achievements on Minecraft servers.
 Try to collect as many achievements as you can, earn rewards, climb the rankings and receive RP books!
-The plugin supports SQLite, MySQL and PostgreSQL, integrates an extensive statistics system, handles YAML configuration files and features fancy in-game GUIs!**
+The plugin supports SQLite, MySQL and PostgreSQL, manages an extensive statistics system, handles YAML configuration files and features fancy in-game GUIs and effects!**

 # Useful links